 The AF that is part of operator's trust domain may invoke the services directly with the TSCTSF and identifies the targeted UE(s) using SUPI(s) or an Internal Group Identifier.

 If the request includes a spatial validity condition and the AF uses a geographical area as a spatial validity condition, the NEF transforms this information into 3GPP identifiers (e.g. TAI(s)) based on pre-configuration.

+The AF may include a Clock Quality Reporting Control Information (containing a Clock Quality Detail Level and Clock Quality Acceptance Criteria) in the request for the ASTI service.

 NOTE 1: Steps 1 and 2 can occur in any order.